munis-dot/Anime-reactjs/src/readme.md

-# Netflix UI clone with React.js
+# Anime UI clone with React.js

 ## _This is the directory_

 ---